YCChenVictor/blog-frontend/src/posts/software/main.md

 #### Object Oriented Design

 Object-oriented design is a fundamental aspect of software development, emphasizing the creation of elegant and maintainable code through the organization of classes and methods to solve problems or represent real-life entities.
 By applying object-oriented principles, developers can achieve modularity, reusability, and improved quality in their software systems.
-For more information, please refer to [object oriented design]
+For more information, please refer to [object oriented design].

 #### System Design